Generic name: terbinafine topical [ ter-BIN-a-feen-TOP-i-kal ]

 Avoid wearing tight-fitting, synthetic clothing that doesn't allow air circulation.
 Wear loose-fitting clothing made of cotton and other natural fibers until your infection is healed.

-Lamisil AT (terbinafine topical) side effects
+Lamisil AT side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Terbinafine may cause serious side effects.
 Stop using terbinafine and call your doctor at once if you have:

 severe blistering, itching, redness, peeling, dryness, or irritation of treated skin.